 \subsection{CORSIKA}

-\corsika{} is a Monte Carlo code for simulating of extensive air showers.
-It was originally developed for the KASCADE experiment \cite{KASCADE:2003swk}, but has found wide application in many astroparticle physics experiments~\cite{Heck:1998vt}. \corsika{} is a monolithic Fortran code that exhibits excellent performance but incurs limitations, such as limited parallelization possibilities and increasingly difficult maintenance.
-To address these issues and take advantage of modern software engineering possibilities, a rewrite of \corsika{} in modern C++17 has been underway since 2018, focusing on modularity and the needs and capabilities of modern supercomputing~\cite{Engel:2018akg,Alameddine:2024cyd}.This version, called \corsika{}~8, is now physics-complete and offers unprecedented flexibility in air shower simulations~\cite{CORSIKA:2023jyz}, including radio and Cherenkov emission.
-Although it is slower by a factor of 3--5 compared to the highly-optimized but more specialised preceding Fortran versions, \corsika{} offers new possibilities, such as the complete genealogy of air shower particles, showers in different media (including \eg the crossing from the atmosphere into ice or rock), multithreaded radio emission calculation, and GPU-parallelized calculation of the Cherenkov emission of air showers.
+\corsika{} is a Monte Carlo code for the simulation of extensive air showers, that was originally developed for the KASCADE experiment but has found wide application in many astroparticle physics experiments~\cite{Heck:1998vt}. \corsika{} is a monolithic Fortran code, which exhibits excellent performance but incurs limitations such as limited parallelization possibilities and increasingly difficult maintenance.
+To address these problems and leverage the possibilities of modern software engineering, since 2018 a rewrite of \corsika{} in modern C++17 is carried out, with a focus on modularity and the possibilities and needs of modern supercomputing~\cite{Engel:2018akg,Alameddine:2024cyd}.
+This new version, called \corsika{}~8, is now physics-complete and offers unprecedented flexibility in air shower simulations~\cite{CORSIKA:2023jyz}, including radio and Cherenkov emission.
+In comparison to the highly-optimized but more specialised preceding Fortran versions, \corsika{}~8 is still slower by a factor 3--5, but offers new possibilities such as complete genealogy of air shower particles; showers in different media, \eg crossing from the atmosphere into ice or rock; multithreaded radio emission calculation; and GPU-parallelised calculation of the Cherenkov emission of air showers.